By Marika Sboros

 Keys’ own data did not support his conclusions about the link between dietary fat and CHD, Harcombe said.
 He dismissed factors such as cigarette smoking; sedentary behaviour; obesity; and relative weight in CHD.

-His Seven Countries Study wasn’t even a dietary study.
-As an inter-country study, it provided “the lowest form of evidence”.
+His Seven Countries Study wasn’t even a dietary study as she showed.
+As an inter-country study, it provided “the lowest form of evidence”, Harcombe said.
 Still, Keys concluded that saturated fat was linked to increased risk of heart disease.

 Harcombe showed that World Health Organisation (WHO) data for 192 countries showed a different picture.
 The higher the deaths per 100 000, the lower the cholesterol.
 She has written a brilliant blog on the topic.
 Click here to read: Cholesterol & heart disease – there is a relationship, but it’s not what you think